shirish93/shirish93.github.io/_ideas/2024-03-15-ward-level-festivals.md

     - Voter registration and turnout statistics
     - Surveys of resident and business satisfaction
 - Anticipated challenges and solutions:
-    - **Funding** – use diversified revenue streams and seek grants
+    - Funding – use diversified revenue streams and seek grants
-    - **Venue** – use parks, schools, community centers, rotating locations
+    - Venue – use parks, schools, community centers, rotating locations
-    - **Safety** – collaborate with police, plan crowd control, and emergency protocols
+    - Safety – collaborate with police, plan crowd control, and emergency protocols
-    - **Waste management** – partner with waste companies and set clear disposal signage
+    - Waste management – partner with waste companies and set clear disposal signage
-    - **Community engagement** – outreach through media, leaders, and social platforms
+    - Community engagement – outreach through media, leaders, and social platforms
-    - **Volunteer motivation** – provide clear roles, training, recognition, and team events
+    - Volunteer motivation – provide clear roles, training, recognition, and team events
-    - **Weather and other contingencies** – have backup venues or postponement plans
+    - Weather and other contingencies – have backup venues or postponement plans

-These festivals will hopefully revitalize neighborhood spirit, encourage civic involvement, and support local culture and economy.
+These festivals can revitalize neighborhood spirit, encourage civic involvement, and support local culture and economy.